 8 Tips and Tricks for Avoiding Summer Crowds at National Parks

 With more people looking to get outside in the summer months, America’s national parks can feel a little too much like amusement parks rather than wilderness escapes.
-Hit a popular park on a weekend, and it’s not uncommon to see long bus lines, queues of visitors cramming popular trails, and even traffic jams.
+Hit a popular park on a weekend, and it’s not uncommon to see long bus lines, queues of visitors cramming popular trails, and even traffic jams due to these national park crowds.
 But you don’t have to postpone your much-anticipated plans to hit Yosemite or Yellowstone for summer vacation.
 With a few savvy strategies, it’s possible to avoid the crowds and find some solitude in America’s national parks, even at the height of summer season.
 Here’s how.

 1. Visit During the Week

 How crowded are national parks?
 Well that depends on when you go.
 Many people plan their national park getaways over the weekend, so instead of joining the masses on Friday through Sunday, take that time to explore other nearby areas such as towns, state parks, and wilderness areas.
 Plan your in-park activities during the week, when crowds are thinner.

 As parks become more and more popular, many of the more popular trails require permits, even for day hiking.
 Only a specified number of permits are given out each day to limit the number of people on the trail.
 Often times, you can wait in line for a permit day-of, but this requires a bit of luck—as well as flexibility in your schedule in case you don’t get one.
 Instead, reserve your permits in advance, and do your homework on the park’s specific permitting system.
 Some take reservations online up to a year in advance, while others require you to mail in an application six months in advance.
 Either way, you’ll avoid some of the bigger crowds in national parks if you plan in advance.